raspberrypilearning/fruit-salad/en/step_2.md

 ## Stamping fruit
-Scratch's Extensions blocks offer additional blocks to use.
-For instance, the `Pen`{:class="block3extensions"} block allows you to draw and stamp images.
+Scratch's extensions offer additional blocks to use, such as the `Pen`{:class="block3extensions"} extension which allows you to draw and stamp images.
 You're going to use the `Pen`{:class="block3extensions"} extension to create stamps of a fruit sprite.

 A stamp is a copy of the sprite which you can't move or delete once you've stamped it.

 --- task ---

-First open the Fruit salad starter project.
+First, open the Fruit salad starter project.

 If working **online**, open the [starter project](http://rpf.io/fruit-salad-on){:target="_blank"} in Scratch.